falldamagestudio/plastic-cloud-to-ucb/README.md

 ## Overview

 This package contains two Docker containers.
+You deploy these containers to a VM in Azure or Google Cloud.
 Together, these form a bridge from Plastic Cloud to Unity Cloud Build.

 1. Plastic server/client.
 This will replicate from repos in Plastic Cloud, and push to the Git server.
 2. Git server.
 This will be exposed to the Internet.
 Unity Cloud Build will regularly look for changes in this server.

-The containers can be run on the same VM.

 ## Prerequisites